vitessio/website/content/en/blog/2021-07-08-announcing-vitess-arewefastyet.md

 ### Micro benchmark runs

 Vitess is mostly written in Golang, and the Go standard library ships with a comprehensive testing framework which includes a micro-benchmarking toolset.
-Next to the numerous unit-test in Vitess' codebase, we can also find a multitude of micro-benchmarks implemented directly in Go.
+Along with the numerous unit tests in the Vitess codebase, we can also find a multitude of micro-benchmarks implemented directly in Go.
 These micro-benchmarks are executed using the default `go test` runner by [arewefastyet’s microbench command](https://github.com/vitessio/arewefastyet/blob/master/docs/arewefastyet_microbench_run.md).
 The results of these micro-benchmarks contain critical performance metrics such as: the number of nanoseconds per iteration, number of bytes allocated, etc.
 We parse and analyze these values, and then we store them in a MySQL database, so they can be displayed later on.